Dr Crippen: The Body in the Cellar

 Dew contacted the Canadian Authorities who disguised him as a pilot so that he could board the Montrose unnoticed.

-On 31 July 1910, Inspector Dew boarded the SS Montrose a little nervous that he may have a made mistake but when Captain Kendall pointed out Crippen, he knew he had his man.
+On 31 July 1910, Inspector Dew boarded the SS Montrose a little nervous that he may have a made a mistake but when Captain Kendall pointed out Crippen, he knew he had his man.
 He approached and introduced himself:

 “Good morning, Dr Crippen.
 Do you remember me?
 I’m Inspector Dew of Scotland Yard.”